-- Government sources dominate non-tertiary education funding in all OECD countries, while the private sector contributes 9% of the total expenditure on educational institutions on average.
-Private funding in Lithuania accounted for 4% of expenditure at primary, secondary and postsecondary non-tertiary levels. - In most countries, private sources accounted for similar shares of expenditure on general and vocational programmes at upper secondary level.
+- In most countries, private sources accounted for similar shares of expenditure on general and vocational programmes at upper secondary level.
 However, in a few countries the differences in the share of private funding between general and vocational programmes were wider.
-In Lithuania, the private sector is responsible for 4% of expenditure on general upper secondary programmes and 5% of expenditure on vocational upper secondary programmes. - On average across OECD countries, more than half of government expenditure on primary to postsecondary non-tertiary education comes from subnational governments.
-In Lithuania, 24% of the funding comes from the central government, after transfers between government levels and 76% from the local level.
+In Luxembourg, the private sector is responsible for 6% of expenditure on general upper secondary programmes and less than 1% of expenditure on vocational upper secondary programmes. - On average across OECD countries, more than half of government expenditure on primary to postsecondary non-tertiary education comes from subnational governments.
+In Luxembourg, 91% of the funding comes from the central government, after transfers between government levels and 9% from the local level.